slidewinder/slidewinder/README.md

 Interested in contributing to this project?
 That's great!
 We'd love to have you.

-Please read our [contributors' guide](CONTRIBUTING.md) to see how you can get involved.
+Please read our [contributor community documentation](http://slidewinder.io/docs) to find out how to get involved.